Lab 01 - Agile Planning and Management using GitHub

 5. Select the Missing Wiki issue.

-6. In the Missing Wiki #2 pane, note that you have additional configuration settings available at this point, including labels and milestones.
+6. In the Missing Wiki #2 pane, note that you have another configuration settings available at this point, including labels and milestones.

 7. Select Add labels and, in the Select items drop-down list, select enhancement.